bidimensional/Banana-Navigator/README.md

 - **model.pt** - final saved weights after training.
 This has reached an average score 14.38 after 13.000 episodes.

 ### Hyperparameters
 These are the parameters I used.
-They are pretty standard and really played around them too much, with the exception of the Larning Rate is one I had to shrink as the agent wasn't learning initially.
+They are pretty standard and really haven't played around them too much, with the exception of the Larning Rate is one I had to shrink as the agent wasn't learning initially.
 This smaller value helped.

 ### Agent
 BUFFER_SIZE = int(1e5)  \